The creamiest vegan lemon cheesecake topped with eggless lemon curd. No-bake, no cashews and less than 10 ingredients.

 To make the filling:

-- Add the coconut cream, sugar, lemon juice and corn starch to a medium size saucepan and whisk to dissolve the cornstarch.
+- Add the coconut cream, sugar, lemon juice and cornstarch to a medium size saucepan and whisk to dissolve the cornstarch.
 Place the saucepan over medium heat and stir the mixture constantly for 5 minutes or until it resembles a thick lemon curd.
-It's ok if the mixture seperates!
+It's ok if the mixture separates!
 Remove from the heat.

-- Add the cream cheese to the saucepan (note 2).
+- Add the cream cheese to the saucepan (note 3).
 Mix until the cream cheese is fully combined with the coconut cream mixture.
-Try to make sure there are no lumps of cream cheese!
+There shouldn't be any lumps and your mixture should be a little thick (refer to the images above).

-- Pour the mixture into your lined cake tin and smooth the top.
-Set aside the cheesecake in the fridge for at least 4 hours or until set.
+- Pour the mixture into your lined cake pan and smooth the top.
+Cover the cheesecake and place it in the fridge for at least 4 hours or until set.

 To make the vegan lemon curd (optional):

-- Add all ingredients to a medium-size saucepan and whisk to dissolve the corn starch.
+- Add all ingredients to a medium-sized saucepan and whisk to dissolve the cornstarch.
 Place the saucepan over medium heat and stir constantly for 5 minutes or until the mixture thickens.
+The curd will thicken more when it cools down.

-- Remove the cheesecake from the cake tin, pour or spread your lemon curd on top and serve!
+- Remove the cheesecake from the cake pan, pour your lemon curd on top and serve!

 - Store leftovers in an airtight container for up to 3 days or in the freezer for up to 1 month.